carnival-data/carnival/docs/index.md

 }
 ```

-Alternatively, the dependencies can be added as follows:
+Without using the plugin, the dependencies can be added as follows:

 ```Gradle
 dependencies {